weareact/terraform-provisioner-clc_exec/README.md

 ## Installation

-1. Download the plugin from the releases tab - TBC
+1. Download the plugin from the releases tab - https://github.com/fatmcgav/terraform-provisioner-clc_exec/releases/download/0.0.1/terraform-provisioner-clc_exec-0.0.1.tar.gz
-2. Put it somewhere on your PATH or note the full path to the binary.
+2. Extract it somewhere on your PATH or note the full path to the binary.
 3. Create or modify your `~/.terraformrc` file.
 You will need to add the `clc_exec` path within the `provisioner` section.
 E.g:
 ```
 provisioners {